koszullab/chromosight/README.md

 ## Usage

-The two most commonly subcommands of `chromosight` are `detect` and `quantify`.
+The two main subcommands of `chromosight` are `detect` and `quantify`.
 For more advanced use, there are two additional subcomands: `generate-config` and `list-kernels`.
 To get the list and description of those subcommands, you can always run:

 ```bash
 chromosight --help